seantpurdy/webstream_assignment/readme.txt

    -Should see the response with the top 5

 To stop:
-1- in terminal where running just ctrl+c
+1- in terminal where running just Ctrl+c
 2- if prompted enter y to 'Terminate batch job'

 To run tests:
+1- cd to root directory of project
-1- Run command: npm test
+2- Run command: npm test